 The summer holidays allow many families to visit and experience Jerusalem in a way they never have.

-Summer Museum Events & Activities
+Summer Museum & Theater Events

 If you don’t live in Jerusalem then come and spend a few days here with our family.
 Check out the special offers for Sweet Inn furnished apartment rentals.
 Gives you a chance to feel like a local in a spotlessly clean, air conditioned, centrally located apartment with concierge services – yet maintain social distancing and privacy for your family.

-If you prefer a small boutique hotel then find request a quote form the Templer Inn – located just off emek refaim the hotel has 4 family suites and is located in a historic Templer building.
+If you prefer a small boutique hotel then request a quote from the Templer Inn – located just off emek refaim the hotel has 4 family suites and is located in a historic Templer building.
 Revaya & Alon the original owner’s family will make you feel right at home.
 Reasonable prices for large family suites.